-The UK’s 6 best invoice factoring companies
+The UK’s 6 best invoice factoring companies for small businesses

 However, late payments can throw a significant spanner in the works – companies paying you for goods or services can, perfectly legitimately, wait up to 30 days before paying what they owe.

 Moreover, if they wait longer than this, there’s realistically not much you can do.